joominchoi/sign-up-form/README.md

 ## Learnings
-- How to use flex to determine how a flex item will grow or shrink to fit the space available in its flex container.
+- How to use flex to determine how a flex item will grow or shrink to fit the space available in its flex container

 ## Recapping
+- Set the flex-direction to column and then set justify-content to space-between in order to push content to the ends of column cleanly (to push content to the top and bottom of page): Used to push credit-text to bottom of page without using absolute positioning